 Isode whitepapers are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 This whitepaper looks at the security benefits of SCRAM, and how it should be used to complement PKI based strong authentication.
 It describes Isode's current support and future plans for SCRAM.

 SCRAM is a SASL (Simple Authentication and Security Layer) mechanism, which means that it can be used with any standardized protocol that uses SASL, including XMPP client/server protocol, LDAP, SMTP, POP and IMAP.
 It can also be used with proprietary protocols that use SASL, such as Isode’s SOM management protocol.

 SCRAM is specified in RFC 5802: Salted Challenge Response Authentication Mechanism (SCRAM) SASL and GSS-API Mechanisms.
 There is an associated specification that defines how the data format used by SCRAM is stored in an LDAP Directory (RFC 5803: Lightweight Directory Access Protocol (LDAP) Schema for Storing Salted Challenge Response Authentication Mechanism (SCRAM) Secrets).

 Passwords vs PKI

-Isode has argued that Strong Authentication based on X.509 PKI is a desirable approach, for example in the whitepaper [Why Strong Authentication? – The Security and Administrative Benefits of using X.509 PKI based Strong Authentication].
+Isode has argued that Strong Authentication based on X.509 PKI is a desirable approach.
 It is useful to consider where PKI is appropriate, and where passwords are preferable.